Stay at a Resort that’s had an Active Environmental Program for the Past 40 Years & Big Plans for the Future!

 We are also pleased to announce that we are the proud recipient of the 2016 Energy Into Action Innovation Award for Commercial Properties.

 Our active environmental program includes:

-- In order to further reduce waste we have installed recycling bins in all of our guest rooms.
+- In order to further reduce waste takeout containers and cutlery have been replaced with biodegradable options and recycling bins have been installed in all of our guest rooms.

 - Kitchen produce, peelings, deep fryer shortening and discarded food scrapings are collected and converted into secondary fuels.